Gethin Jones (soccer, born 1995): Carlisle United

 Jones signed a short-term deal at EFL League Two side Carlisle United on 13 September 2019.
 His contract was extended until the end of the season on 10 January 2020.
-Jones left Carlisle United following the 2019/20 season after he declined a contract extension with the club.
+Jones left Carlisle United following the 2019–20 season after he declined a contract extension with the club.

 Bolton Wanderers

-On 4 August 2020, Jones signed for Bolton Wanderers on a one year contract with the option of another year's extension.
-His debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
-On 5 December 2020 he scored the first goal of his professional career when he scored Bolton's first goal in a 3–6 defeat against Port Vale.
+On 4 August 2020, Jones signed for Bolton Wanderers on a one-year contract with the option of another year's extension.
+His debut came on 5 September in Bolton's first match of the season, a 2–1 home defeat against Bradford in the first round of the EFL Cup.
+On 5 December 2020 he scored the first goal of his professional career when he scored Bolton's first goal in a 6–3 defeat against Port Vale.
 On 8 May 2021, it was revealed Bolton had activated the extension in his contract.
 On 25 May, Jones revealed he had signed a new two-year contract and on 5 November, he signed a one-year contract extension extending it to 2024.
+On 2 April, he started in the 2023 EFL Trophy Final.
+He scored the fourth goal, with the Final against Plymouth Argyle eventually ending with a 4–0 Bolton win.
+He dedicated the goal to his mother, who had died a year earlier.
+On 28 June 2023, he signed a new deal running up to 2025.
+On 7 May 2025, the club confirmed that Jones would leave at the end of his contract after five years with them.

+Milton Keynes Dons

+On 12 June 2025, Jones agreed to join League Two side Milton Keynes Dons upon the expiry of his contract with Bolton Wanderers.
+He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.